Shader modules

 Shader stage creation

-To actually use the shaders we’ll need to assign them to a specific pipeline stage through VkPipelineShaderStageCreateInfo
+To actually use the shaders, we’ll need to assign them to a specific

-structures as part of the actual pipeline creation process.
+of the actual pipeline creation process.

-We’ll start by filling in the structure for the vertex shader, again in the createGraphicsPipeline
+We’ll start by filling in the structure for the vertex shader, again in the

 function.

+The first two parameters are the flags and the stage that we’re operating in.
+The next two parameters specify the shader module containing the code, and the function to invoke, known as the entrypoint.
 That means that it’s possible to combine multiple fragment shaders into a single shader module and use different entry points to differentiate between their behaviors.

 There is one more (optional) member, pSpecializationInfo

-, which we won’t be using here, but is worth discussing.
+, which we won’t

-It allows you to specify values for shader constants.
+be using here, but is worth discussing.
+It allows you to specify values for

-You can use a single shader module where its behavior can be configured at pipeline creation by specifying different values for the constants used in it.
+shader constants.
+You can use a single shader module where its behavior can

-This is more efficient than configuring the shader using variables at render time, because the compiler can do optimizations like eliminating if
+This is more efficient than configuring the shader using variables at render

 statements that depend on these values.

-If you don’t have any constants like that, then you can set the member to nullptr
+If you don’t have any constants like that, then you can set the member to

 , which our struct initialization does automatically.